 Because each oil adds different properties to soap, soapmakers often blend several oils to attain a good balance.
-A bar made from 100% coconut oil and the appropriate amount of lye is hard and snowy white.
+A bar made from 100 percent coconut oil and the appropriate amount of lye is hard and snowy white.
 It lathers easily, even in salt water.
 It’s also very cleansing, which means it’s drying because it lifts oil and washes it away.
 Coconut oil hardens castile soap and helps it lather.
 It reaches “trace” sooner and adds to the final product’s shelf life.
-Because it’s so drying, it rarely comprises more than 30% of a recipe.
-It’s unadvised to use 100% coconut oil unless you’re learning how to make laundry soap or you factor in a high superfat percentage.
+Because it’s so dry, it rarely comprises more than 30 percent of a recipe.
+It’s unadvised to use 100 percent coconut oil unless you’re learning how to make laundry soap or you factor in a high superfat percentage.

 Each oil has its own saponification value: the number of milligrams of potassium needed to saponify (make into soap) one gram of oil.
 Because more soapmakers use lye (sodium hydroxide), good soap calculators allow you to choose NaOH (lye) or KOH (potassium hydroxide).
 A superfat value is the percentage of fat in a recipe above what is required for saponification.
-Since coconut oil soap at 0% superfat is best for lifting the oil in a load of laundry, body/facial soap needs a superfat as high as 20%.
+Since coconut oil soap at zero percent superfat is best for lifting the oil in a load of laundry, body/facial soap needs a superfat as high as 20 percent.

 Calculating Your Recipe

 Always use a lye calculator each time you make soap, even if you attained the recipe from a seasoned soap maker.
 Errors as simple as transposing one number can make your recipe dangerously lye-heavy.
 Plugging the numbers into a lye calculator only takes a few minutes.